Abeeekoala/IAC-Team-12/personal statements/Abraham.md

 - [No Hazard Test](https://github.com/Abeeekoala/IAC-Team-12/commit/c01edbe9594b69afa7e35c4fee66c63945a2a546#diff-f8e1e8f7115869fc54e3b265957459888043164b8c6da0b34f86534904ae768f)

 ## Hazard Unit
-I helped to implement the logic for forwarding, stall, and flush logic in hazard unit.
-Initially I had the stall signal when the ALU inputs needs the output from the data memory.
-Yet later on when I am debuging, I realized that it will be too late to stall the pipeline.
+I helped to implement the logic for forwarding, stall, and flush logic in the hazard unit.
+Initially, I had the stall signal when the ALU inputs needed the output from the data memory.
+Yet later on, when I was debugging, I realized that it would be too late to stall the pipeline.
 We need to stall it when that instruction is in the decode stage and the executing stage is a loading instruction.
-Therefore I change the `LoadM` input to `LoadE` and added the `Rs1D` and `Rs2D` inputs.
+Therefore I changed the `LoadM` input to `LoadE` and added the `Rs1D` and `Rs2D` inputs.

 Also I added the logic for hazard unit to set `Flush` signal when there is a `rst` and not to forward the attempt to write into `ZERO`.
 An additional test was made to verified these changes.